 - Aim the extinguisher nozzle firmly at the base of the fire

-- Squeeze the handles without releasing to continually release its contents
+- Squeeze the handles without releasing to continually release their contents

-- Sweep the nozzle side to side for an effective motion for extinguishing fire
+- Sweep the nozzle side to side for an effective motion for extinguishing the fire

 Note that even when you are battling the fire, any circumstances may require you to leave the tank and evacuate.
 Do not attempt to continue suppressing the flames if the fire grows.
 It will only make it harder for you to escape.